GA-datascience/Kaggle-Quora/README.md

 * Make a new feature of q1_freq - q2_freq to see if model improves by taking into account the difference in frequency
 * Re-run Abhishek's features with word2vec and gensim
 * Add 3rd LSA component to test out its effectiveness
-* Add extra distances features using the research paper and jellyfish library
+* Add extra distances features using the research paper and <s>jellyfish library</s>
 * Explore LDA
 * Explore WordNet
 * Explore the image features